-The toll collection system project (TSS-2017) is ongoing.
+The Authority advertised and procured a new Open Road Tolling (ORT) system project in 2021, the Electronic Toll Collection 2021 project (ETC - 2021).
+This new project will update all ORT zones, also known as Express Lanes, along the Downtown Expressway and Powhite Parkway.
+The project is currently in the early stages of system design and is on-going.
 The Authority's dedication to its customers, regional stakeholders and member jurisdictions is further evidenced by its continued commitment to ensuring the final toll system design meets all system requirements, safeguarding revenue and capital project funds.